 Fifth Year Master's Program

-We designed the Fifth Year Master's Program specifically for students receiving a B.S. in computer science from Carnegie Mellon.
+We designed the Fifth Year Master's Program specifically for students receiving a B.S. or double major in Computer Science at Carnegie Mellon.
 The program encourages our very brightest undergraduates to become involved with research that broadens their undergraduate experience.
 We also want to encourage a select group of students to continue to graduate school by providing them with an additional qualification and period of study beyond their undergraduate degree, resulting in a master’s degree in computer science.

-The program usually lasts 12 months, including one normal academic year and one summer.
-Students will start working on a research project during the summer after their senior year, and continue that project while taking classes during the academic year.
-You can also start the program in a fall or spring semester, however you can only start the Fifth Year Master's program after they have received their B.S. in computer science at CMU.
+The program lasts 12 months, including one standard academic year and one summer.
+You typically start working on a research project during the summer after your senior year, and continue that project while taking classes during the academic year.
+You can also start the program in a fall or spring semester, however you can only start the Fifth Year Master's program after you have received your B.S. in computer science at CMU.

 Students interested in applying to the Fifth Year Master’s Program should do so by the middle of the fall semester of their senior year.
 Students are admitted based on strong evidence of research potential through close interaction with one or more faculty members — whether in projects, summer jobs or advanced classes.
 In addition to faculty support, we will also consider input from external people familiar with your background and research experience (e.g., a supervisor for a summer internship).
 Contact information for recommendation letters is in our admissions information.